Dennis Citrin, MB, PhD

 Over the next 20 years, Dr. Citrin served on the faculty of several medical schools, including the University of Wisconsin, University of California in San Diego, Albert Einstein College of Medicine in Bronx, New York and Northwestern University Medical School in Chicago.

-Prior to joining CTCA in 2004, Dr. Citrin served patients in private practice and as a staff member at Northwestern Memorial Hospital in Chicago.
+Prior to joining CTCA® in 2004, Dr. Citrin served patients in private practice and as a staff member at Northwestern Memorial Hospital in Chicago.

 Dr. Citrin is a member of several professional associations, including the American Society of Clinical Oncology, American Association for Cancer Research and the Chicago Medical Society.
 His research has been presented at numerous national and international conferences, and has been published extensively in journals such as Cancer and the Journal of Clinical Oncology.
+He is also the author of “Knowledge is Power: What Every Woman Should Know About Breast Cancer,” which breaks down the facts about the many types of breast cancer, complemented with real stories from patients who treated under his care at CTCA at Midwestern.